Multi-topic belief formation through bifurcations over signed social networks: Linear bifurcation analysis

 The first term on the left hand side of \eqref{eq:jac} corresponds to the balance of resistance and self-appraisal, the second to social dissonance, the third to personal dissonance, and the fourth to external dissonance.
 These terms reflect the four distinct coupling arrows identified in Fig. \ref{fig:comm-gains}.
-In the following lemma we identify how spectral properties of $J(\mathbf{0},u)$ depend on the social network graph $\mathcal{G}_a$, the belief system graph $\mathcal{G}_o$, and model parameters.
+The following lemma shows how spectral properties of $J(\mathbf{0},u)$ depend on the social network and belief system graphs, and model parameters.